Mt. Diablo Amateur Radio Club

 It shall be the duties of the Election Committee to procure candidates for each office, qualify nominated members as to membership and willingness to accept the nomination, ensure ballots are properly and timely provided to all members in good standing, receive and tabulate ballots, and announce the results of the election at the November meeting.

 Section 3.
 NOMINATIONS

 Nominations in all forms to shall be presented at the September meeting.
-Any member in good standing with a United States Amateur Radio license may be proposed for nomination from the floor at the September meeting.
-The nominees' names shall be published in the October and November Club newsletters.
+Any member in good standing with a United States Amateur Radio license may be proposed for nomination from the floor at the September, October and November meetings.
+The names of those nominated prior to the publication deadline shall be published in the October and November Club newsletters.